NDS for Azure - Installation and Management

 • Azure or AWS object storage for the target volumes.

-Important: Connecting to object storage in a different cloud provider or region than your NDS deployment will generate cloud egress costs, billed to you by AWS or Azure.
-Whenever possible, deploy NDS in the same provider and region as the object storage to avoid these charges.
+Important: Connecting to object storage in a different cloud provider or region than your NDS deployment generates cloud egress costs, billed to you by AWS or Azure.
+To avoid these charges, whenever possible, deploy NDS in the same provider and region as the object storage.

 Software